lpenguin/harlowe/README.md

  * Fixed a bug where the alternative macro spellings `(text-color:)` and `(color:)` were displayed as erroneous in the editor.
  * Now, `(enchant:)` correctly displays an error when the changer provided to it includes a `(replace:)`, `(append:)` or `(prepend:)` command.
+ * Re-fixed the bug where `(pow:)` only accepted 1 value instead of 2, and also fixed `(sqrt:)` and the `(log:)` variants, which weren't working at all.

+####Alterations

+ * Changed the `~~` markup to produce a strikethrough style using an `<s>` element, instead of a censor-bar style using a `<del>` element.
+The censor-bar style, which was used in all previous versions but not ever properly documented, was bugged to always be black even if the text colour was not black.
+It can be replicated in stories by simply using a `(background-colour:)` macro (preferably set to a variable) in its place.
+ * Removed the default `line-height` CSS for `<h1>` and other header elements, because it was causing problems with line-wrapped headers.

 ###2.0.1 changes: